Why Are You More Productive at Night (+ Tips for Night Owls)

 Our personal conclusion?
 Absolutely.

-You can’t go against your genetic makeup, or how your brain is wired.
+You can’t go against your genetic makeup, or what may feel natural to you.

 And as we’ve seen, whether you’re an early bird or a night owl depends largely on those two factors.
 However, we can’t deny that the world is tailored to early risers.
 Statistics favor them when it comes to success, even if night owls are seen as more adaptable and creative.